transcribed from Charles L. Paul's Colonial Beaufort

 The climax of the Spanish privateers’ activities occurred in the summer of 1747.
 On June 4 of that year a band of Spanish privateers sailed boldly into Beaufort harbor and captured the “Several Vessels” that were anchored there.
 Only thirteen of the local militia responded to this alarm, and with the Spanish in control of the harbor, they could do little.
 After having met with only enough resistance to encourage bolder action at a later date, the enemy sailed away, taking their prizes with them.

 The bolder action was not long in coming.
 On August 26, 1747, Spanish privateers sailed into the harbor, landed and invaded the town itself.
 After the previous attack, Colonel Thomas Lovick had placed the Carteret regiment of the militia, which he commanded, on the alert; but before they could assemble at Beaufort, the enemy succeeded in taking the town.
 However, as the militia arrived, the tide of the battle turned.
 Before the day was over, fifty-three men of the Carteret militia had entered battle under the direction of Major Enoch Ward.
 Though details are lacking, it seems that the enemy was soon repulsed.
 The fifty-three militiamen remained on constant duty; three days before they were divided into groups which rotated until late in September.
 The enemy, however, did not return.
-(The only records of these two attacks on Beaufort are the list of the militiamen who were on duty during the attacks.
-These lists were made for payroll purposes.
-These slender records make it difficult to reconstruct the events of the attacks although local legend has filled in the story with interesting if doubtful information.)

 The colony was shocked at the activities of this band of privateers and humiliated to think that they were possible.
 Governor Gabriel Johnston, addressing the Assembly which met at New Bern in October, 1747, described the condition of the colony by saying "our trade is . . . distressed, Our Ships Plundered in Our Harbours, & our Coasts Insulted by a Cruel & Vigilant Enemy. . . .